UI/UX

 User Personas

-To establish User Personas, I formulated both my research through the main problems/key takeaways I saw through my in-depth interviews and competitive analysis structure, creating two user personas that would connect the most with the app and their own needs when sewing.
+To establish User Personas, I formulated my research based on key takeaways, such as beginners being unmotivated to sew and patterns being difficult to access.
+I conducted in-depth interviews and competitive analysis to create two user personas who would most connect with the app and their own sewing needs.
 Constructing a beginner sewist, who wishes to start their own sewing projects, and an experienced fashion student designer who would like to become a content creator and wishes to share their designs and help beginner sewists.

-To establish User Personas, I formulated both my research through the main problems/key takeaways I saw through my in-depth interviews and competitive analysis structure, creating two user personas that would connect the most with the app and their own needs when sewing.
+To establish User Personas, I formulated my research based on key takeaways, such as beginners being unmotivated to sew and patterns being difficult to access.
+I conducted in-depth interviews and competitive analysis to create two user personas who would most connect with the app and their own sewing needs.
 Constructing a beginner sewist, who wishes to start their own sewing projects, and an experienced fashion student designer who would like to become a content creator and wishes to share their designs and help beginner sewists.

 Research